Saturday, April 23, 2011

 He settled in with the Jets in 1984-85 with 71 games and 51 points and would maintain a steady presence on the Jets blueline for the next four seasons, playing between 68 and 78 games, scoring between 42 and 59 points.
 His role would change beginning with the 1989-90 season for the final four seasons of his NHL career, as his game was now focused much more on defense as his powerplay time dwindled, causing a resultant drop in his offensive numbers.

 All told, Carlyle would play ten seasons for the Jets, which included being named a team captain for 1989-90 and 1990-91.
-All told, Carlyle would play 17 seasons in the NHL, playing in 1,055 games and scoring 148 goals and 499 assists for 647 points as well as 1,400 penalty minutes.
+Over the course of his 17 season NHL career, he would play in 1,055 games while scoring 148 goals and 499 assists for 647 points while amassing 1,400 penalty minutes.

 Since retiring as a player, he moved into team management and coaching, including winning a Stanley Cup in 2007 as head coach of the Anaheim Ducks.